SimonCaffrey/LearningNotes/Paper Reading Notes.md

 ###### · Abstract

 ​	This paper focus on a cell-free massive MIMO system enabled to simultaneously unicast and multi-group multicast.
 The precise achievable downlink spectral efficiency (SE) of unicast and multicast users are derived from ZF and maximum precoding design.
-This paper formulates a WSE maximization problem with constraints like transmit power, fronthual capacity and QoS to jointly optimize the APs selection and power allocation, then, we reformulate this non-convex problem into a easier structure and an accelerate projected gradient (APG)-based algorithm is adopted to obtain the near-optimal solutions.
+This paper formulates a WSE maximization problem with constraints like transmit power, fronthual capacity and QoS to jointly optimize the APs selection and power allocation, then, we reformulate this non-convex problem into an easier structure and an accelerate projected gradient (APG)-based algorithm is adopted to obtain the near-optimal solutions.
 As comparison, SCA-based algorithm is implemented, and the results indicate the proposed joint optimization approach enhances the WSE in various environments.
 Moreover, APG-based algorithm reduce computational complexity hugely with considerable performance.

 ###### · System Model